wwood/singlem/docs/advanced/create.md

 **\--input-graftm-package** PATH

-  input package
+  Input GraftM package underlying the new SingleM package.
+The GraftM
+    package is usually made with \'graftM create \--no_tree \--hmm
+    \<your.hmm\>\' where \<your.hmm\> is the one provided to \'singlem seqs\'.

 **\--input-taxonomy** PATH

-  input taxonomy file in GreenGenes format (2 column tab separated, ID
+  Input taxonomy file in GreenGenes format (2 column tab separated, ID
     then taxonomy with taxonomy separated by \';\' or \'; \'.

 **\--output-singlem-package** PATH

-  output package
+  Output package path

 **\--hmm-position** INTEGER

-  position in the GraftM alignment HMM where the SingleM window starts
+  Position in the GraftM alignment HMM where the SingleM window
+    starts.
+To choose the best position, use \'singlem seqs\'.

 **\--window-size** INTEGER

-  length of NUCLEOTIDE residues in the window, counting only those
+  Length of NUCLEOTIDE residues in the window, counting only those
     that match the HMM [default: 60]

 **\--target_domains** *TARGET_DOMAINS* [*TARGET_DOMAINS* \...]

-  input domains targeted by this package e.g. \'Archaea\',
+  Input domains targeted by this package e.g. \'Archaea\',
     \'Bacteria\', \'Eukaryota\' or \'Viruses\'.
 Input with multiple domains must be space separated.

 **\--gene-description** STRING

-  input long description of this marker package
+  Input free form text description of this marker package, for use
+    with \'singlem metapackage \--describe\'.

 **\--force**

-  overwrite output path if it already exists [default: false]
+  Overwrite output path if it already exists [default: false]

 OTHER GENERAL OPTIONS
 =====================